 4. Keep your business moving forward

-Today’s small and midsized businesses can’t afford prolonged periods of downtime.
-You need to continue business operations as efficiently as possible when responding to a major event or disaster.
+Midsized businesses can’t afford prolonged periods of downtime.
+You need to continue business operations as efficiently as possible when responding to a major event, unusual weather patterns, or a disaster.
 In that case, don’t forget to take these questions into account:

-- Does my business have adequate insurance to cover not only damaged technology or office equipment but also warehouse inventories and other assets?
+• Does my business have the right kind of insurance to cover not only damaged technology or office equipment but also warehouse inventories and other assets?

 Developing a BC/DR plan is no easy feat, but it is a critical aspect of running a business.